-- Create a central website where students can register to vote. - Have registration forms and drop boxes available at key locations such as the student ID office, the parking office, the library, and the computer centers. - Have campus staff trained to ask students if they are registered to vote and to answer basic questions. - Include a voter registration form in move-in packets and have resident advisors remind their residents about the importance of registering. - Incorporate voter registration into freshman orientation events. - Ask students to register to vote as part of the class registration process. - Encourage faculty members to give up 10 minutes of class time for students to fill out voter registration forms. - Make volunteering with the Student Vote campaign an option for any community service requirement. - Create a rewards system for fraternities, sororities and student organizations that help with registration efforts. - Develop a system for collecting contact information from voter registration forms that are collected by the college, so that those students can be contacted by campus GOTV efforts.
+- Create a central website where students can register to vote and promote the option heavily on campus websites and through other promotional content. - Have registration forms and drop boxes available at key locations such as the student ID office, the parking office, the library, and the computer centers. - Have campus staff trained to ask students if they are registered to vote and to answer basic questions. - Provide information for students and their family members on voter registration and voting, with resources in a variety of languages. - Include a voter registration form in move-in packets and have resident advisors remind their residents about the importance of registering. - Incorporate voter registration into freshman orientation events. - Ask students to register to vote as part of the class registration process. - Encourage faculty members to give up 10 minutes of class time for students to fill out voter registration forms. - Make volunteering with the Student Vote campaign an option for any community service requirement. - Actively promote and participate in National Voter Registration Day each year. - Create a rewards system for fraternities, sororities, and student organizations that help with registration efforts. - Develop a system for collecting contact information from voter registration forms that are collected by the college, so that those students can be contacted by campus GOTV efforts.